 Stuart Millar is married to Gail.
 Stuart was born in Scotland and currently works as an Application Specialist in the field of Food Science.
 After working in a number of different laboratories before this, including 20 years at the University of Stirling, Stuart moved to Hurstpierpoint in 2008 when he and Gail were married.
 Stuart was brought up in the Church of Scotland and spent a number of years as an Elder in his local Church just outside his home town of Dunfermline, where he was also actively involved in Cub Scouts.
 When not travelling with work, Stuart enjoys music, computers, looking after his home, and spending time with his grandchildren.

-Will Kemp is Minister in Charge of The Point, a local Anglican network church for Mid Sussex that meets in Burgess Hill.
+Will Kemp is Minister in Charge of The Point Church, a local Anglican network church for Mid Sussex that meets in Burgess Hill.
 Will moved to Mid Sussex with his wife Caroline and their three boys in August 2004, to ‘plant’ The Point.
-Will is a member of the Burgess Hill ministers group, he leads the local New Wine leaders group and is a governor at St Lawrence C of E School in Hurstpierpoint.
+Will is a member of the Burgess Hill ministers group, he leads the local New Wine leaders group and is a governor at St Lawrence Church of England Primary School in Hurstpierpoint.
 Will was ordained as a Minister in the Church of England in 1999, and worked for a church in London before moving to Mid Sussex.
 He is a lifelong supporter of Watford Football Club, and still plays football on a Monday night with a few other dads!

 Lizzie Lamont moved to Hurstpierpoint from London in 2016.
 She works part time for Holy Trinity as their Administrator and also works with a GP practice for the homeless in Brighton, and a number of other small projects, largely supporting them with their administrative functions.
 Lizzie is also a Trustee of Tower Hamlets Mission in London.
 Prior to living in Hurst Lizzie worked with Oasis Charitable Trust and continues to sit on a number of small Oasis Community Hub boards.
 Aside from these things she enjoys her allotment, hospitality, being out in the countryside, and spending time with her young niece and nephew in Brighton each week.